librz/learn-css/margin-collapse.md

 In this example, whitespace between box1 and box2 is 50px instead of 100px

-### True or False: margin collapse can happen either in horizontal or vertical direction
+### true or false: margin collapse can happen either in horizontal or vertical direction

 False. margin collapse *only* happens in *vertical* direction. e.g.